sbylmake/s3736964/README.md

    themselves.
 As previously mentioned, InGrain aims to achieve this through manipulating and modifying the digital environment of the user.
 For example, a user inputs the habit (a repeated task) of cycling.
 They also input that they want to fulfil this habit 3 times a week.
-InGrain sees the habit of ‘cycling’ and uses location based data do determine the best weather for the user to complete this task, and determines which days in the users week will work for cycling in order for the user to schedule their life around that.
-As well as that, when the user allows the app to know that they are currently completing this cycling task, InGrain will disable notifications, set up a cycling playlist (with the streaming service of the user’s choice), keep the user on track with directions from the map app (if necessary) & time & measure the cycle to provide the user with helpful information on this task, as well as an array of analytics on how to improve the completion of the habit for the next time they carry it out.
+InGrain analyses the habit of ‘cycling’ and uses location based data do determine the best weather for the user to complete this task, and determines which days in the users week will work for cycling in order for the user to schedule their life around that.
+As well as that, when the user allows the app to know that they are currently completing this cycling task, InGrain will disable notifications, set up a cycling playlist (via the streaming service of the user’s preference), keep the user on track with directions from the map app (if necessary) & time & measure the cycle to provide the user with helpful information on this task, as well as an array of analytics on how to improve the completion of the habit for the next time they carry it out.